 If you think using ‘password’ as your password is no big deal, then it’s time to rethink.

 Security experts have recently compiled a list of the worst passwords users can choose, and ‘password’ is at the very top of the list.
 Weak passwords make your information more vulnerable simply because hackers can guess them.
 It may be easier to pick a password that you don’t have to think about, but it’s a choice that you may come to regret.

 To help you avoid common password choice mistakes that users make, management application provider SplashData has compiled a list of the 25 worst passwords to use:

-Make a smart password choice Experts advise using a combination of letters and numbers when creating your passwords, and to avoid things that anyone might be able to guess, such as birthdays and anniversary dates.
+To make a smart password choice, experts advise using a combination of letters and numbers when creating your passwords, and to avoid things that anyone might be able to guess, such as birthdays and anniversary dates.
 Passwords with eight characters or more are safer and it’s best to use different passwords for different accounts and websites.
-Use a password manager to help you keep track of all of your passwords if you’re finding it difficult to remember them all..
+Use a password manager to help you keep track of all your passwords if you’re finding it difficult to remember them all.

 No matter how sophisticated your security system is, a weak password gives hackers and online thieves an advantage.
-Helping all the users in your organization understand the importance of password strength will help you secure the IT systems in your organization.
+Helping all the users in your organisation understand the importance of password strength will help you secure the IT systems in your organisation.

 Reference: Worst Internet Passwords